ICFJ Knight Fellow Pedro Burgos is pioneering new ways for media to build trust among their audiences and improve their sustainability.

-Before becoming a Knight Fellow and developing Impacto, Burgos worked as a reporter and editor for several Brazilian publications, covering mainly technology and media.
+Before becoming an ICFJ Knight Fellow and developing Impacto, Burgos worked as a reporter and editor for several Brazilian publications, covering mainly technology and media.
 He wrote for magazines such as Superinteressante and Exame to newspapers (Folha de S. Paulo) to digital startups (Papo de Homem and Nexo).
 He was editor-in-chief of Gizmodo in Brazil and later the executive editor of a online news startup called F451.
 He was audience editor for The Marshall Project, the Pulitzer prize-winning New York-based nonprofit that covers criminal justice in the U.S. In 2014, he published Conecte-se ao que importa: um manual para a vida digital saudável, a book about society's sometimes problematic relationship with social media and technology.
-He has a master’s degree in Social Journalism from the City University of New York’s School of Journalism.
+He has a master’s degree in Social Journalism from the Craig Newmark Graduate School of Journalism at CUNY.